HCPSS/school-messenger-help/_posts/2014-02-17-quickly-send.markdown

 ### Attaching Files

 You can also attach files.
 Files are added to an email message as a link rather than attached to the message separately.
+You can add multiple files, but keep it less than 3.

 When attaching files, place your cursor where the file link should show up.
 In the case of a blurb about a field day, put your cursor below the paragraph.